CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 5. The **Exempt pane** opens:
     - Name: **ASC-Management ports should be closed on your virtual machines**.
-    - Check the **Set an expiration date** option and set datetime for two days ahead on 12:00 AM.
+    - Check the **Set an expiration date** option and set the datetime for two days ahead at 12:00 AM.
     - Select **Waiver** as exemption category.
     - Enter **ASC-Management ports should be closed on your virtual machines** for the Exemption description and click on **Create**.